Food Trucks: Possible Solution to SF Food Deserts?

 A similar idea has been implemented in San Diego through the nonprofit Dreams for Change.
 The project there consists of a food truck that provides cheap, healthy meals for homeless customers.
 The service also offers informal job training and opportunities for volunteering so that homeless individuals can develop entrepreneurial skills in the food truck industry.

 The city is actively searching for more ways to promote access to healthy food.
-In June 2012, we reported on food justice challenge that Mayor Ed Lee announced on ImproveSF.
+In June 2012, we reported on a food justice challenge that Mayor Ed Lee announced on ImproveSF.
 One winner of that challenge was Apples & Wages, a proposed program that would operate a fleet of mobile fresh-fruit carts and incorporate transitional job training for homeless in the Tenderloin.

 Whether these proposals will be implemented in the near future depends on a number of factors.
 But your suggestions for improvement will help them come to fruition even sooner.
 Please share with us your thoughts!